Charles Gibbon

 Charles Gibbon (1843–1890) was a British novelist specialising in popular romances.

 Life

 Gibbon was born in the Isle of Man, and moved with his parents to Glasgow at an early age.
 After receiving elementary education there, he became a clerk, and then before age 17 found a position on a local newspaper.
 During Charles Kean's visit to Glasgow in 1860, Gibbon wrote an account of his acting, and Kean made his acquaintance.
 A year or so later Gibbon moved to London.

-Ill-health compelled Gibbon to spend his later years on the east coast of England, and he died at Great Yarmouth on 15 August 1890.
+Poor health compelled Gibbon to spend his later years on the east coast of England, and he died at Great Yarmouth on 15 August 1890.
 He was married and left a family.